France–South Korea relations: Diplomatic relations (1886)

-France and Korea established their first official relations in 1886 after an unequal treaty France–Korea Treaty of 1886.
+France and Korea established their first official relations with an unequal treaty, the France–Korea Treaty of 1886.
 In 1887, France sent its first official representative, Victor Collin de Plancy along with his translator, Maurice Courant.
 He [Courant] would later be known as the "father" of Korean studies in France.
-In France, the first records of a Korean living there permanently, Hong Jong-u, who arrived there not too long after official relations were established.
-Arriving in Marseille in 1890, he spent a few years working in France in a museum where he would be very helpful in establishing the first Korean Art and Culture section.
+The first records of a Korean living in France permanently were from around this time; Hong Jong-u had arrived there not too long after official relations were established.
+Arriving in Marseille in 1890, he spent a few years working in France at the Musée Guimet, where he would be very helpful in establishing the first Korean Art and Culture section.
 Despite this, it was not until the 1900 Paris World's Fair/Exposition Universelle that Korea was "introduced" to the French public.

 Interruption of diplomatic relations (1906–1949)

 Korea under Japanese rule created a break in Franco-Korean relations.
 For more than 40 years, from 1906 to 1949, France did not have diplomatic representation in Korea.
-However, despite closure of the embassy, this did not mean that relations ended altogether.
-In 1919, a delegation of the Korean government in exile was opened in Paris.
+However, closure of the embassy did not mean that relations ended altogether.
+In 1919, a delegation of the Korean government-in-exile was opened in Paris.
 This acted as the liaison between the two societies during those years.
 In 1949, the embassy was officially re-opened and a new ambassador took office in Seoul.
-Unfortunately for him, he was taken prisoner and spent three years, from 1950 to 1953, in North Korea until he was released and granted a diplomatic post in a different country.
+Unfortunately, he was taken prisoner and spent three years, from 1950 to 1953, in North Korea until he was released and granted a diplomatic post in a different country.